JulietteHoisnard/blog/_posts/2021-01-10-10-reasons-why-becoming-a-vegetarian.markdown

 ---
 layout: post
-title: "10 reasons why becoming a vegetarian"
+title: "10 reasons why becoming vegetarian"
+subtitle: "A great thing you can do for yourself and beyond"
 date: 2021-01-10 00:36:56 +0100
 related_image: https://images.unsplash.com/photo-1489450278009-822e9be04dff?ixlib=rb-1.2.1&ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&auto=format&fit=crop&w=1352&q=80
-categories:
-  - Thinking
-  - Cooking
+tags: [thinking, cooking]
 ---

-The best thing you can do for yourself and beyond

 Two years ago, I decided to become vegetarian together with my partner.
 It tooks me those two years to become a 100% vegetarian.
 I was still eating meat at restaurants in the beginning, or being pushed by my family and tempted by traditionnal food such as «raclette» or «foie gras» during Christmas time.
 I had to put myself to the next level each time.
 First stopping meat at home and during the week, only allowing meat in restaurants.
 Then stopping meat even in restaurants.
 Warning my relatives about the diet change, explaining to them, waiting for them to change their way of thinking and to accept it.
 Stop eating fish.
 This was a slow pathway but in the end, I am proud I achieved this without forcing myself.
 I want to advise that it is not by straining yourself that you will succeed, but by questioning yourself about the sense of everything you are doing everyday.
 It is about stopping burying your head in the sand («faire l’autruche» in French) and facing the facts.
 We are in perpetual denial and contradiction in our lives and I wanted to change that.